MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/grant-admin-consent.md

 Use [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer) to grant both delegated and application permissions.

-## Grant admin consent for delegated permissions using Microsoft Graph
+## Grant admin consent for delegated permissions using Microsoft Graph API

 In the following example, you grant delegated permissions defined by a resource enterprise application to a client enterprise application.
 This consent is granted on behalf of all users.